DivineBee/Actor_Backpressure/README.md

 - [Status](#status)

 ## Requirements
-* To reuse the first Lab, with some additions.
 * Copy the Dynamic Supervisor + Workers that compute the sentiment score and adapt this copy of the system to compute the
 Engagement Ratio per Tweet.
 Notice that some tweets are actually retweets and contain a special field retweet_status​.
 You will have to extract it and treat it as a separate tweet.
 The Engagement Ratio will be computed as: (#favorites + #retweets) / #followers​ .